paolino/tasty-bdd/README.md

 * One driver for the great [tasty](https://github.com/feuerbach/tasty) test library,  monad parametrized
 * Support for [tasty-fail-fast](https://hackage.haskell.org/package/tasty-fail-fast) strategy flag which will not execute the teardown actions of the failed test
 * A sophisticated form of value introspection to show the differences on equality failure from [tree-diff](https://github.com/phadej/tree-diffdifftree) package
+* Recursive test decorators to prepend or append action to all the tests inside a test tree

 ## Background